-The Higher Education Opportunity Act (HEOA) of 2008 described and defined a new type of higher education program for students with intellectual disabilities: the Comprehensive Transition Program or CTP.
+The Higher Education Opportunity Act (HEOA) of 2008 described and defined a new type of higher education program for students with intellectual disabilities: the Comprehensive Transition and Postsecondary Program or CTP Program.

-In order to be approved as a CTP, a program must meet the following requirements, as outlined in the HEOA:
+In order to be approved as a CTP program, a program must meet the following requirements, as outlined in the HEOA:

 - Be delivered to students physically attending the institute of higher education.

 - Be offered by an institute of higher education that is participating in Title IV Federal Student Aid.